ghi-electronics/Documentation/software/dynamic/dynamic (2).md

 $return
 ```

 The function can then be called by its name with **()**.
-Note how this can be done externally from any system with access to Due interface, like Python.
+Note how this can be done externally from any system with access to DUE interface, like Python.

 ```basic
 >Mine()